giocaofavot/HTML-Practice/README.md

 Exercises from freeCodeCamp HTML section

 Projects included:
+- Build a curriculum outline
 - Cat Photo App
-- Registration Form
-- Portfolio Page
+- Build a heart icon
+- Build a video display using iframe